-Protestantism originated in the 16th century Reformation, and most modern Protestant denominations can trace their heritage to one of the major movements that sprung up in the 16th century.
+Protestantism originated in the 16th-century Reformation and most modern Protestant denominations can trace their heritage to one of the major movements that sprung up in the 16th century.

 In common with Catholic and Orthodox Christians, Protestants adhere to the authority of the Bible and the doctrines of he early creeds.
 Protestants are distinguished by their emphasis on the doctrines of "justification by grace alone through faith, the priesthood of all believers, and the supremacy of Holy Scripture in matters of faith and order."[^2517398]

 |Published||March 17, 2015|

 |MLA Citation|| “Protestantism.”
 ReligionFacts.com.
-26 Nov.
-2016.
+18 Feb.
+2017.
 Web.
-Accessed 21 Jan.
+Accessed 21 Feb.
 2017. <www.religionfacts.com/|